ChordPro/chordpro/docs/content/Directives-image.md

 `page`
 : Placement is relative to the page boundaries, i.e. the paper boundaries minus top, bottom, left and right margins.

+Negative values will move beyond the left and top margins.

+When the offset is a percentage, it is adjusted for the image size.

+This is the way to get an image in the bottom right corner of the page:

+    anchor="page" x="100%" y="100%"

 `column`
 : Same as page boundaries, but taking column layout into account.